jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 sudo apt-get install python-pip -y
 ```

+If you have an error like this `Command 'pip' not found`, execute the commands above line by line.

 ### What is [Locust?](https://locust.io/)
 * Locust is an easy-to-use, distributed, user load testing tool.
 * It is intended for load-testing web sites (or other systems) and figuring out how many concurrent users a system can handle.